The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-How to take out a home improvement loan
+Steps to get a home improvement loan

-Research home improvement loans
+1. Research the different types of home improvement loans

 Do your research to determine which option best suits your needs and fits your budget.
 Since every home improvement project is different, you will need to make the decision based on how much you have to spend and how flexible your costs are.